jovsa/scalify/docs/tracking_flops.md

 * `0.839*2`= `1.676` ms (assuming read + write round trip)
 * Therefore, `0.040` TFLOPS/sec ~ `12%`

-Q: What is the arithmetic intensity for matrix multiplication and point-wise operations?
+### Q: What is the arithmetic intensity for matrix multiplication and point-wise operations?

+`Arithmetic intensity` = `total flop count`/ `read/write bytes`

+Hence,
+For matrix multiplication of two `n` x `n` matrices, the flop count is  `O(n^3)`, when planned carefully the number of bytes read/written are `O(n^2)` so the arithmetic intensity is `O(n)`

+For point-wise operations, the flop count is
+, where
+ is the number of tensor entries; the bytes read/written is also so the arithmetic intensity is
+.

-Q: When is the GPU memory bound?
+### Q: When is an A100 (40 GB) memory bandwidth bound?**

+An A100 (40 GB) can perform roughly flops in the time it takes to read or write bytes (single precision float).
+If the arithmetic intensity of a program < on an A100 (40 GB) then it will be bound by memory bandwidth.

-Q: How do you explain the advertised FP32 performance (`0.32` TFLOPS/sec)?
+### Q: How do you explain the advertised FP32 performance (19.5 TFLOPS/sec) from the A100 microarchitecture?**

+The maximum clock speed of an A100 is `1410` MHz.
+Dividing the advertised flops by the clock speed, we get FLOPS/cycle.
+Looking at the spec sheet, we see it has `6912` “CUDA Cores” - this number is suspiciously close to `13830/2` = `6915`
+.

+A CUDA Core is essentially one single precision floating point unit.
+Multiplying two n-bit numbers entails adding n-1 partial products.
+Therefore a MAC (multiply-and-accumulate) operation has very little incremental cost over multiplication.
+All hardware vendors consider a MAC to be two flops - so `6912` cores can perform ` 13824` FLOPS/cycle.
+The discrepancy with above is due to rounding.

+Even for compute-bound workloads achieving peak flops is hard - every CUDA Core has to perform a MAC every single cycle.

-Q: How can peak memory bandwidth be achieved?
+### Q: How can peak memory bandwidth be achieved?

+Just like TFLOPS/sec, the memory bandwidth on GPU spec sheets can easily be misunderstood.
+It corresponds to best case memory layouts i.e., when copies are aligned with cache dimensions.
+The high memory bandwidth is due to a very wide memory bus (`5120`bits) which is roughly  that of a CPU.
+It is optimal for reading/writing to/from long contiguous segments of memory.

+While reading/writing tensors are an ideal use case some challenges still remain.
+E.g., consider the case of transposing a 2D matrix - if the matrix is read in column major order then a naive approach to writing the result will be fragmented.
+The solution is to use clever memory access by [coalescing reads](https://developer.nvidia.com/blog/how-access-global-memory-efficiently-cuda-c-kernels/) and using [shared memory](https://developer.nvidia.com/blog/using-shared-memory-cuda-cc/).

 ---
 ## References

-GPU SPECES:
+`$lspci`

+**GPU SPECES USED:**
 ```
 00:00.0 Host bridge: Intel Corporation 440FX - 82441FX PMC [Natoma] (rev 02)
 00:01.0 ISA bridge: Intel Corporation 82371AB/EB/MB PIIX4 ISA (rev 03)